-Entity Framework introduced Code-First approach from Entity Framework 4.1.
+Entity Framework introduced the Code-First approach with Entity Framework 4.1.
 Code-First is mainly useful in Domain Driven Design.
-With the Code-First approach, you can focus on the domain design and start creating classes as per your domain requirement rather than design your database first and then create the classes which match your database design.
-Code-First APIs will create the database on the fly based on your entity classes and configuration.
+In the Code-First approach, you focus on the domain of your application and start creating classes for your domain entity rather than design your database first and then create the classes which match your database design.
+The following figure illustrates the code-first approach.